-Infrastructure > Charging Infrastructure
+ElectronsX > Infrastructure > Charging Infrastructure

 |---|---|---|---|

-Fleet Charging vs Fleet Energy Depots
+Fleet Charging Depots & Fleet Energy Depots (FED)

-Unlike traditional charging depots that primarily transfer electricity to vehicles, a FED integrates grid interconnection, onsite energy storage, power conversion, and software systems to treat energy as an operational resource.
-Fleet vehicles themselves act as distributed infrastructure nodes, generating telemetry, receiving updates, and participating in energy and data flows across the depot and the wider network.
+A FED integrates grid interconnection, onsite energy storage, power conversion, and software systems - treating energy as an operational resource.
+Fleet vehicles act as distributed infrastructure nodes: generating telemetry, receiving OTA updates, and participating in bidirectional energy flows (V2D - vehicle to depot).
+This distinguishes a FED from a conventional charging depot and enables higher utilization, tighter operational control, and improved energy economics at fleet scale.

-| Depot Type | Typical Power Envelope | Key Design Elements | Notes |
+| Depot Type | Typical Power | Key Design Elements | Notes |

 |---|---|---|---|

-| Last-mile vans | 1-5 MW site | Mix of Level 2 + DCFC, BESS peak-shaving | Night charging aligns with off-peak tariffs |
+| Last-mile vans | 1-5 MW site | Mix of L2 + DCFC, BESS peak-shaving | Night charging aligns with off-peak tariffs; high stall count |

-| Transit buses | 2-10 MW site | Overhead pantographs or plug-in DC, route opportunity charging | Depot + on-route nodes; microgrid optional |
+| Transit buses | 2-10 MW site | Overhead pantographs or plug-in DC, route opportunity charging | Depot + on-route nodes; microgrid increasingly common |

-| HD trucks (MCS) | 5-20+ MW site | Megawatt Charging System (MCS), liquid-cooled cables, BESS | Staging lanes, high availability, demand-charge mitigation |
+| HD trucks (MCS) | 5-20+ MW site | Megawatt Charging System (MCS), liquid-cooled cables, BESS | Staging lanes, high availability, demand-charge mitigation critical |

-| Robotaxi hubs | 1-3 MW site | High stall density, fast turn, software-led scheduling | 24/7 duty cycle; redundancy critical |
+| Robotaxi hubs | 1-3 MW site | High stall density, fast turn, software-led scheduling | 24/7 duty cycle; redundancy and autonomous docking critical |

 Workplace & Destination Charging